zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Field Magnitude <-> Wave Amplitude

 Is a spherical cavity the right choice for the depolarization operator?

-x' and y' coordinates are just theta and phi.

 Multipole expansion is uniform subdivision of a disk aligned with the x-y plane.